 The crime rate in Egypt is generally low, but over the years expatriates have sometimes suffered armed robberies, muggings, sexual assaults, rapes, break-ins to accommodation and cars.
 Car-jackings generally target four-wheel drive vehicles, and have taken place at gun and knife-point in areas popular with expatriates, including during the daytime.

-In 2015, the British Embassy responded to 22 cases of rape and sexual assault against British nationals in Egypt.
-Some assaults were against children.
-Many occurred in what were considered to be safe places, like hotels.
-Assaults have occurred in taxis and on microbuses.
+In 2016, the British Embassy responded to 3 cases of rape and sexual assault against British nationals in Egypt, though many incidents often go unreported.
+Female travellers should exercise caution when travelling alone as they could be vulnerable to unwanted attention or harassment.
 If you are travelling on a microbus, avoid being the last passenger left on the bus.
 Take extra care when travelling alone, particularly at night, in taxis and microbuses.

 Take care of your passport and valuables.
 Use hotel safes and beware of pickpockets and bag snatchers.

 If you are the victim of any crime and wish to report it, you should do so to the tourist police immediately.
 Failure to report crimes before you leave Egypt will make it impossible to seek a prosecution at a later date.